MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/application-stack-server-architecture.md

 -   Cloud readiness
 -   New development stack

-The application stack has been divided into three separate models: Application Platform, Application Foundation, and Application Suite.
+The application stack has been divided into several models: Application Platform, Application Foundation, Test Essentials, and the application suites.
 The separation enables new application development on the base foundation models, just as the Fleet Management sample application has been developed.
 Note the following important points about the changes in the server architecture:

 -   The services endpoint on the server is now responsible for returning all form and control metadata and data to the browser-based client.
 There is no longer any remote procedure call (RPC)-based communication with the server.
 The form objects still run on the server, and rendering has been optimized for browsers and other clients through server and client-side (browser) investments.
 -   The server, including the application code base, is deployed to an Internet Information Services (IIS) web application.
 In the cloud, it's deployed to Microsoft Azure infrastructure as a service (IaaS) virtual machines (VMs).